SMA Publications

 Summary Response

 Operationalizing or defining terms is an important first step to understanding concepts, including their boundaries and how they are distinguished from other, potentially related ideas.
 Similarly, clarity in communication is an essential condition for ensuring that the message or information that is transmitted is as close as possible to what is received.
-Within the DOD, definitions matter because they are a necessary component for the establishment and application of doctrine.
+Within the DOW, definitions matter because they are a necessary component for the establishment and application of doctrine.
 Given the breadth of the space field as a whole, establishing precise definitions may become an even more pressing task, as coordination is sought over a broad base of space sub-communities (e.g., national security space, civil space, and commercial).
 Each field as a whole and each sub-domain within it naturally has its own terminology, which tends to evolve over time.
-To best advance coordination within and across the various US and allied space communities, we must be capable of fruitfully combining the work that is being done in various commands, DOD offices, and other agencies and organizations.
+To best advance coordination within and across the various US and allied space communities, we must be capable of fruitfully combining the work that is being done in various commands, DOW offices, and other agencies and organizations.
 This can be best achieved when we identify those terms for which precise definitions are required in order to move forward.
 Doing so also enables the US to avoid any unintended responses from our adversaries.
 This coordination begins by getting a broad view of the terminological landscape and any terms for which there is current contention.

 Drawing on a wide variety of space expert opinions, we identified three different ways in which terms could be contentious.
 These include: 1) explicitly acknowledged contention, disagreement, or variation in terminology (inherent contention), 2) contention that was not explicitly acknowledged by respondents but discovered through comparison across contributors’ definitions and commentary (emergent contention), and 3) ambiguous terms, which make contention more likely (potential contention).
 We refer to these different forms of contention collectively as “contentious space terminology.”
 This assessment is accompanied by an examination of how membership in a given community of space professionals— government, commercial, and analysts4—relates to the kinds of space terms thought to be in contention.

 These terminological issues are not necessarily only epistemological in nature, but instead can have important implications for the space field.
 While not every term in contention will have an obvious or detrimental effect on the ability of the US to operate in or maintain security in space, other terms in contention—such as “space weapons”—may prove problematic for long-term US security interests.
-As Michael Sherry of the National Air and Space Intelligence Center notes, “Due to the confusion in terminology and misalignment with DOD regular terminology, we have found it difficult in the space community to build systems clearly aligned to a mission.”
+As Michael Sherry of the National Air and Space Intelligence Center notes, “Due to the confusion in terminology and misalignment with DOW regular terminology, we have found it difficult in the space community to build systems clearly aligned to a mission.”
 As such, this report provides a deeper exploration of a set of space terms whose contention may present major security concerns for the US.

 Do experts perceive that there is contention in space terminology?